-Advice from the same friend.
+Advice from a fellow vegan runner.
 Honestly, when people tell me to smile in tough situations, I kind of disregard that advice and write it off as nonsense.
 Not this time I decided to go into the race with the mentality of “I’m not going to let things get shitty” and I smiled THE.
 ENTIRE.
 TIME.
 Literally.
 I have race photos to prove it.

 I didn’t let a negative thought entire my head because I knew if I did, it would take over.
 Honestly, I think the smiling helped shield me from my own negativity.
 I can’t say for sure, but I would put money on it if I could.
 I made sure I was running each mile with the perspective that I get to run 26.2 miles today.

 I thoroughly enjoyed my marathon playlist!
 I put a few of my favorites from this marathon below just in case you want to shake up your marathon playlist with a few classics.

 - Hold on, I’m Comin’ – Sam & Dave (PUT THIS ON YOUR MARATHON PLAYLIST!!!)